Home Page: peterpyburn.co.za

 But most banks compound interest daily - so your investment grows even more quickly!

-And just think of the power it has over a longer-term investment.
+Just think of the power it has over a longer-term investment.

 As your investment grows, so too does the effect of compound interest.